 Playing with The Spy Ninjas Recruiter Mission Kit

 As soon as the kids opened the mission kit box they were really excited to see how much it contained.
-It was no surprise that the gadgets were initial draw, before moving on to open a brown envelope which contained some activity booklets.
+It was no surprise that the gadgets were an initial draw, before moving on to open a brown envelope which contained some activity booklets.
 See below.

-Finally they moved on to examining little extras which included a decoding card, a note book, an official Spy Ninja identification card with a morse code key on the back and a certificate of achievement.
+Finally, they moved on to examining little extras which included a decoding card, a notebook, an official Spy Ninja identification card with a Morse code key on the back and a certificate of achievement.
 Which all went down well.

 Spy Ninjas Noise Enhancer

-My nosey 12 year old opted to try the Noise Enhancer first.
+My nosey 12-year-old opted to try the Noise Enhancer first.
 This is designed to sit over the ear and has a microphone which pops out when you turn the wheel on the side.

 To turn on the Spy Ninja Noise Enhancer you need to press and hold the button on the side and it turns off when you release it.
-We found it definatley enhanced the sound around us and made conversations in the next room especially when the microphone was fully out.
+We found it definitely enhanced the sound around us and made conversations in the next room especially when the microphone was fully out.